Entertainment Districts & Common Consumption Areas

 |Each Common Consumption Area must be located within an Entertainment District||Each Entertainment District must be approved by the Town of Erie Board of Trustees||Promotional Associations must be certified to receive a Common Consumption Area license|

-- A site plan for the common consumption area.
+- A Site Plan for the Common Consumption Area (CCA).
 Outline the boundaries of the proposed common consumption area in red.
-Label all attached liquor licensees and any businesses included in the common consumption area.
+Label all attached liquor licensees and any businesses included in the CCA.

-- A map showing the location of the common consumption area.
-Label the boundaries of the entertainment district and show where the common consumption area will be.
+- A CCA location map is required.
+Label the boundaries of the Entertainment District and show where the CCA will be.

-- Proof of possession of the premises and evidence of permission authorizing alcohol consumption from any non-liquor licensed premises located within the common consumption area (example: lease, deed, or other document showing you are allowed to occupy the space).
+- Proof of possession of the premises and evidence of permission authorizing alcohol consumption from any non-liquor licensed premises located within the CCA (example: lease, deed, or other document showing you are allowed to occupy the space).

 - List of attached licensees with the following: liquor license number, list of any past liquor violations, and copy of any operational agreements.

-- Proof of liability insurance or a certificate of insurance.
+- Proof of liability insurance or a certificate of insurance naming the Town of Erie as an additional insured in a minimum amount of $1,000,000.00.

 - Documentation of how the applicant addresses the reasonable requirements of the neighborhood and the desires of the adult inhabitants as evidenced by petitions, written testimony, or otherwise.

-- List of hours of operation of the common consumption area for the upcoming calendar year.
+- Hours of operation of the CCA for the upcoming calendar year.

-- Security arrangements including evidence of training and approval of personnel, and detailed description of the location of security personnel within operating hours.
-All security within the common consumption area or its attached licensed premises shall complete the server and seller training program established by the director of the liquor enforcement division of the Department of Revenue.
+- Security arrangements are required within the CCA.
+Appropriate security includes evidence of training and approval of personnel, a detailed description of security arrangements, and the approximate location of all security personnel within the CCA during operating hours.
+All security within the CCA or its attached licensed premises shall complete the Server and Seller Training program established by the Director of the Liquor Enforcement Division of the Department of Revenue.

 - Street closure plan.

 The Town Clerk's Office will notify Promotional Associations (applicants) via email when a public hearing with the Licensing Authority is set.
 The notice packet will include a date and time for the hearing, posting requirements, and information about the hearing process.
-The hearing will be scheduled at least 60 days after the date the Town Clerk's receives the application.
+The hearing will be scheduled 30-60 days after the Town Clerk deems the application to be complete.

 Upon approval by the Licensing Authority, the Town Clerk's office will send the license via email.
-Please pay particular attention to the 'Stay Compliant' information.
+Please pay particular attention to the 'Stay Compliant' information below.

 - Distribute and post your license.